dasnoopy/moslight-themes/README.md

 * **MosCloud** is a theme designed **only** for Gnome 3.18: it works only with GTK2 v2.24.x and GTK3 v3.18.x libs

-these are always WIP versions.
 Stable versions are available on my deviantart page (http://dasnoopy.deviantart.com/)

+Just for fun:

+* **MosArc** is a theme based on ARC-solid  theme  and works for Gnome 3.24 (I don't know if it works also for previous gnome versions).
+GTK2 v2.24.x and GTK3 v3.22.x libs are required.
+Noticeable changes are OSX like windows and some minor changes regarding padding.

+Some notes:

 To install the theme, copy it into `/usr/share/themes` (for all users)